 PARADISE LOST: WHITE FLIGHT AND THE CONSTRUCTION OF A CRIMINOGENIC ORIGIN MYTH

 CITIZEN JOURNALISM AND POLICE LEGITIMACY: DOES RECORDING THE POLICE MAKE A DIFFERENCE?

 Ashley K. Farmer and Ivan Y. Sun

 WATCHING THE WATCHERS: THEORIZING COPS, CAMERAS, AND POLICE LEGITIMACY IN THE 21ST CENTURY

 THE POLITICS OF PRIVATE POLICING: NO FORCE AND NO LEGITIMACY?

 THE TRIANGLE OF RECRUITMENT, SELECTION, AND TRAINING IN 21ST CENTURY POLICING

-See also other volumes in the series Sociology of Crime, Law and Deviance.
+See also the online version (subscription) and other volumes of Sociology of Crime, Law and Deviance.